We all start off our parenting journey with a ‘plan’

 Parent coaching

 In all my years, I have come to learn this one thing.
-In order for us as Neurodivergent Parents and our Neurodivergent Teens to safely thrive being ourselves in this world, we as parents need to equip ourselves and our children with the tools and skills necessary to advocate for our right to take up the space we were born to fill.
+In order for us as Neurodivergent Parents and our Neurodivergent Children and Teens to safely thrive being ourselves in this world, we as parents need to equip ourselves and our children with the tools and skills necessary to advocate for our right to take up the space we were born to fill.

 I specialize in working in partnership with parents who are seeking help in the following areas: